holistics/readme-exporter/README.md

-# Export Readme.com (SaaS tool to create docs site) to Markdown
+# Export Readme.com to Markdown

+Readme.com is a SaaS tool to create docs site.
 This little script exports data from a readme.com (readme.io) documentation site into markdown files.
 It also downloads images from Readme.com into your computer.

 ![](readme-exporter-f15.gif)